valamidev/palworld-rcon-buddy/README.md

 # Palworld Rcon Buddy

-Secure API wrapper for Palworld RCON, run this parallel to your Palworld server to give a secure HTTP/JSON interface for managing your server.
+Secure HTTP API for Palworld Server RCON, run this parallel to your Palworld server to give a secure HTTP/JSON interface for managing your server.

 It does support Bearer token authentication for extra security and public endpoint.